Quintessence dark energy model in non-linear $f(Q)$ theory with bulk-viscosity

 where the dot (.) signifies the derivative concerning cosmic time $t$.\\ The spatial volume for the LRS Bianchi type-I model is expressed as

 $a(t)$ represents the Universe's average scale factor.
 The deceleration parameter $(q)$ is defined as:

-The deceleration parameter $(q)$ quantifies the evolution of the expanding universe.
-The parameter is positive $(q > 0)$ when the universe experiences deceleration over time and negative $(q < 0)$ in the context of an accelerating universe.
-The average Hubble parameter, denoted as H, is defined as
+The deceleration parameter $(q)$ reveals the evolution phase of the expanding universe.
+The parameter $q$ is positive $(q > 0)$ when the universe experiences deceleration over time and negative $(q < 0)$ in the context of an accelerating universe.
+The average Hubble parameter, denoted as $H$, is defined as

 Here, $H_{x}$, $H_{y}$, and $H_{z}$ represent the directional Hubble parameters along the $x$, $y$, and $z$ axes, respectively.
-According to Eq.\,\eqref{eq3}, the parameters are expressed as $H_{x}=\frac{\dot{A}}{A}$ and $H_{y}=H_{z}=\frac{\dot{B}}{B}$.\\ The Hubble parameter, spatial volume, and average scale factor are interrelated.
+According to Eq.\,\eqref{eq13}, the parameters are expressed as $H_{x}=\frac{\dot{A}}{A}$ and $H_{y}=H_{z}=\frac{\dot{B}}{B}$.\\ The Hubble parameter, spatial volume, and average scale factor are interrelated.

 The scalar expansion $\theta(t)$, shear scalar $\sigma^{2}(t)$, and the mean anisotropy parameter $\Delta$ are defined as follows:

 where $H_{i}, i=1, 2, 3$ are directional Hubble parameters.